JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

 Just as before, we extend a strategy, this time with "admin".
 We're also (for now) only checking one thing: The email must be the admin-email.
 The admin-user will be created automatically the first time we spin up our server.
-We'll get to that in a later part.
+We'll get to that later.

 Now that we have the strategy, we need the guard to extract and check the payload email against the admin email: